• Skip to main content

 Southern peas in a white bowl topped with chunks of ham and a hoecake.

-“Peas,” especially Lady Peas, have a special meaning for many people who grew up in the South and bring back fond memories of eating at Grandma’s house and, if you are fortunate, even sitting on her front porch or at the kitchen table and helping her shell them.
+“Peas,” especially Lady Peas, have a special meaning for many people who grew up in the South, bringing back fond memories of eating at Grandma’s house and, if you are fortunate, even sitting on her front porch or at the kitchen table and helping her shell them.

-And, no, I’m not talking about the round green English ones that come frozen, or in a can, but delicious fresh Southern peas like field peas, white acres, zipper or cream, purple hull, black-eyed peas, and lady peas.
+And, no, I’m not talking about the round green English ones that come frozen or in a can, but delicious fresh Southern peas like field peas, white acres, zipper or cream, purple hull, and black-eyed peas.

 Southern peas, also known as cowpeas, are legumes.
 These hearty, heat-loving beans come in all shapes and sizes, with small variations in texture and flavor.
 Crowders and black-eyed peas are a little earthier and take longer to cook, the lady varieties are a bit more delicate and creamy.